A transfer RNA methyltransferase with an unusual domain composition catalyzes 2′- O -methylation at position 6 in tRNA

 Abstract

-Thermococcus kodakarensis tRNA Trp contains 2′- O -methylcytidine at position 6 (Cm6).
+Thermococcus kodakarensis tRNATrp contains 2′-O-methylcytidine at position 6 (Cm6).
 However, the tRNA methyltransferase responsible for the modification has not been identified.
-Using comparative genomics we predicted TK1257 as a candidate for the modification.
-Biochemical and mass spectrometry studies of purified recombinant TK1257 gene product show it to possess a tRNA methyltransferase activity for Cm6 formation.
-This protein has a highly unusual composition of domains, containing N-terminal ferredoxin-like, SPOUT catalytic and THUMP domains.
-Previous to this study, all known THUMP-related tRNA methyltransferases were shown to contain a Rossmann fold catalytic domain and the nucleosides they produced were N 2-methylguanosine and/or N 2, N 2-dimethylguanosine.
+Using comparative genomics, we predicted TK1257 as a candidate gene for the modification enzyme.
+Biochemical and mass spectrometry studies of purified recombinant TK1257 gene product demonstrated that it possesses a tRNA methyltransferase activity for Cm6 formation.
+This protein has a highly unusual composition of domains, containing N-terminal ferredoxin-like, SPOUT catalytic, and THUMP domains.
+Previous to this study, all known THUMP-related tRNA methyltransferases were shown to contain a Rossmann fold catalytic domain and the nucleosides they produced were N2-methylguanosine and/or N2, N2-dimethylguanosine.
 Therefore, our findings extend the knowledge of architecture of tRNA methyltransferases.
-We named the TK1257 gene product TrmTS and showed it can synthesize Am6 and Um6 as well as Cm6.
+We named the TK1257 gene product TrmTS and showed that it can synthesize Am6 and Um6 as well as Cm6.
 A trmTS gene deletion strain showed slight growth retardation at high temperatures.
-Site-directed mutagenesis studies based on structural model revealed catalytically and structurally important amino acid residues in TrmTS and identified a TrmTS-specific linker is structurally essential.
-We showed that TrmTS recognizes the 3′-CCA terminal region and a stretch loop connected with at least two stems in RNA.
+Site-directed mutagenesis studies revealed catalytically and structurally important amino acid residues in TrmTS and identified a TrmTS-specific linker that is structurally essential.
+We revealed that TrmTS recognizes the 3′-CCA terminus of tRNA but does not require the three-dimensional structure of tRNA for its activity.
 Finally, we constructed a model of the binding between TrmTS and tRNA.

 Article activity feed